-Real First Aid courses are structured for progressive learning and we make sure foundational skills are deeply understood and ready for recall whenever required.
+Real Response courses are structured for progressive learning and we make sure foundational skills are deeply understood and ready for recall whenever required.
 Course durations of between half a day and two days are the norm, with results that will transform the way you approach and respond to accidents, illnesses and emergencies.
-Real First Aid courses that teach basic first aid techniques include:
+Real Response courses that teach basic first aid techniques include:

-Other Real First Aid courses delivering essential skills include Provide Basic Emergency Life Support (HLTAID002) and Provide an Emergency First Aid Response in an Education & Care Setting (HLTAID004).
+Other Real Response courses delivering essential skills include Provide Basic Emergency Life Support (HLTAID010) and Provide an Emergency First Aid Response in an Education & Care Setting (HLTAID012).

 What courses teach advanced first aid skills?

 First aid qualifications make up an essential training component for many occupations.
 Australian Work Health & Safety regulations are strictly enforced along with Workplace Code of Practice standards applicable to all workplaces.
-Real First Aid advanced courses build on prior skills for a tailored approach to training.
+Real Response advanced courses build on prior skills for a tailored approach to training.
 Your occupation will dictate the best advanced first aid course for you, with additional opportunities to expand on your first aid knowledge and skill set.
-Real First Aid advanced courses are diverse, with options that include:
+Real Response advanced courses are diverse, with options that include: